EdoardoCostantini/mi-hd/notes/methods.md

 		  but their values stay constant across iterations and different data imputations.
-		* number of PCs to be used: in the simualtion Howard et al 2015 use always just 1, in the real data example they use different numbers to see what is the effect of such choice and they conclude for example that using 14 PCs that explain 55% of the auxiliary variables variance or 7 PCs that explain 40$ yields essentialy equivalent FMIs.
-In my implementation I will make the conservative choice of including a higher number of PCs (say the ones that explain 50% of the variance, although why not include all?)
+		* number of PCs to be used: in the simualtion Howard et al 2015 use always just 1, in the real data example they use different numbers to see what is the effect of such choice and they conclude for example that using 14 PCs that explain 55% of the auxiliary vairable variance or 7 PCs that explain 40$ yields essentialy equivalent FMIs.
+In my implementation I will make the conservative choice of including a higher number of PCs (say the ones that explain 50% of the vairance, although why not include all?)
 		* future perspective: I would like to have a version that uses all variables to compute the PC scores, this would help including in a automatic way the interaction and poly terms.
 This would require some repetitions of PCA at least once per variable with missing values, if not once per variable per